ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   does not apply to _any_ function: a list of allowed functions is maintained in the kernel for each eBPF program type.

-  The motivation is to reuse some code portions from the kernel, in particular for those eBPF programs that override specific kernel operations (`BPF_PROG_TYPE_STRUCT_OPS`), like TCP congestion control.

   A crucial difference with eBPF helpers is that kernel functions that can be called are _not_ bounded to a fixed ABI contract.
 This means that they remain free to evolve, even if this breaks existing eBPF programs.
 BTF is what makes this possible.

+  The motivation behind this set is to reuse some code portions from the kernel, in particular for those eBPF programs that override specific kernel operations (`BPF_PROG_TYPE_STRUCT_OPS`), like TCP congestion control.
+Several related functions are
-  Several functions directly related to TCP congestion control are [marked as allowed](https://lore.kernel.org/bpf/20210325015124.1543397-1-kafai@fb.com/t/#mbe914ced14b35921b471345b58905f962baf1905) for eBPF programs overriding TCP congestion control.
+  [marked as allowed](https://lore.kernel.org/bpf/20210325015124.1543397-1-kafai@fb.com/t/#mbe914ced14b35921b471345b58905f962baf1905)
+  for eBPF programs overriding TCP congestion control.
   <span style="white-space: nowrap;">(Martin KaFai Lau,